Comparison of e-book formats: Portable Document Format

 Invented by Adobe Systems, and first released in 1993, PDF became ISO 32000 in 2008.
 The format was developed to provide a platform-independent means of exchanging fixed-layout documents.
 Derived from PostScript, but without language features like loops, PDF adds support for features such as compression, passwords, semantic structures and DRM.
-Because PDF documents can easily be viewed and printed by users on a variety of computer platforms, they are very common on the World Wide Web and in document management systems worldwide.
+Because PDF documents can easily be viewed and printed by users on a variety of computer platforms, they are very common on the Internet and in document management systems worldwide.
 The current PDF specification, ISO 32000-1:2008, is available from ISO's website, and under special arrangement, without charge from Adobe.

 Because the format is designed to reproduce fixed-layout pages, re-flowing text to fit mobile device and e-book reader screens has traditionally been problematic.
-This limitation was addressed in 2001 with the release of PDF Reference 1.5 and "Tagged PDF", but 3rd party support for this feature was limited until the release of PDF/UA in 2012.
+This limitation was addressed in 2001 with the release of PDF Reference 1.5 and Tagged PDF, but third-party support for this feature was limited until the release of PDF/UA in 2012.

 Many products support creating and reading PDF files, such as Adobe Acrobat, PDFCreator and LibreOffice, and several programming libraries such as iText and FOP.
-Third party viewers such as xpdf and Nitro PDF are also available.
+Third-party viewers such as xpdf and Nitro PDF are also available.
 Mac OS X has built-in PDF support, both for creation as part of the printing system and for display using the built-in Preview application.

 Older PDF files are supported by almost all modern e-book readers, tablets and smartphones.
 Newer PDF files may not display properly on older e-readers, may not open, or may crash them.
 However, PDF reflow based on Tagged PDF, as opposed to re-flow based on the actual sequence of objects in the content-stream, is not yet commonly supported on mobile devices.
 Such Re-flow options as may exist are usually found under "view" options, and may be called "word-wrap".